munificent/craftinginterpreters/book/introduction.md

     syllables or a handful of letters will annoy them to no end.

-3.  **It's distinct enough to search for.** People will Google your language's name to find docs for it, so you want a word that's rare enough that most results point to your docs.
-Though, with the amount of AI most search engines are packing today, that's less of an issue.
+3.  **It's distinct enough to search for.** People will Google your language's name to learn about it, so you want a word that's rare enough that most results point to your docs.
+Though, with the amount of AI search engines are packing today, that's less of an issue.
 Still, you won't be doing your users any favors if you name your language "for".

 4.  **It doesn't have negative connotations across a number of cultures.** This is hard to guard for, but it's worth considering.
-The designer of Nimrod ended up renaming his language to "Nim" because too many people only remember that Bugs Bunny used "Nimrod" as an insult.
+The designer of Nimrod ended up renaming his language to "Nim" because too many people only remember that Bugs Bunny used "Nimrod" (ironically, actually) as an insult.

 If your potential name makes it through that gauntlet, keep it.
 Don't get hung up on trying to find an appellation that captures the quintessence of your